-The normal course load for semester students is 4 credits.
-The normal course load for all year students is 8 credits.
+The normal course load for semester students is 5 credits.
+The normal course load for all year students is 8.5 credits.
 Students may not under-enroll under any circumstances.
 Students wishing to overload, must receive permission to overload from the Resident Director, their academic advisor(s) at Dickinson, and the Director at the Center for Global Study and Engagement.
 If permission is not given, the course credit will not transfer.

-In addition to the Ecuador and the Andes: Culture, History and Society (1 credit) course taught at CEDEI, all students are required to take Argentina in Latin American Context (1 credit) course during their first semester in Mendoza (fall or spring).
+In addition to the Ecuador and the Andes: Culture, History and Society (1 credit) course taught at CEDEI, all students are required to take Argentina in Latin American Context (1 credit) and the half credit Argentine university skill-management course during their first semester in Mendoza (fall or spring).
 All students will directly enroll in the Universidad Nacional de Cuyo for two courses.